nu1ww/mife/README.md

 MIFE_APP_ID=xxx
 MIFE_APP_PASSWORD=xxxxx
-MIFE_LOG=true // You can disable the logs using true and false MIFE_ACCESS_TOKEN_STORE=DB // You can select the either "DB" or "FILE"
+MIFE_LOG=true // You can disable the logs using true and false MIFE_ACCESS_TOKEN_STORE=DB // You can select the either "DB" or "FILE" to store the access_token
 ```

 => If you need keep record API request response logs in database set the below values in database and run MySql queries.